ejmr/LNVL/docs/Technical Overview.md

 Basic Execution Model
 ---------------------

+**Note:** Running the test `main.lua` script with the `--dump-only` parameter will cause LNVL to exit as soon as it displays debugging information, without actually presenting the dialogue script for interaction by the player.

 1. `LNVL.Initialize()` creates the global `LNVL` table and adds the engine’s modules to that table.
 This step happens only once.